madler/zlib/README-cmake.md

     find_package(minizip CONFIG COMPONENTS shared static REQUIRED)

 As it's possible to only build the shared or the static lib, you can make sure that everything you need is found.
-If no COMPONENTS are requested, everything that is found will satisfy your request.
+If no COMPONENTS are requested, everything needs to be found to satisfy your request.
 If the libraries are optional in you project, you can omit the REQUIRED and check yourself if the targets you want to link against are created.